AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/managing-stakeholder-communications.md

 <th>Sample Email</th>
 </tr>
 <tr>
-<td>Dear [NAME],
+<td>Dear <i>[NAME]</i>,

 Good news!
 As of this week, we have begun our onboarding of the Marketo Engage.
-Integrating this marketing automation technology into our MarTech stack will bring [COMPANY NAME] to a whole new level.
-With our focus on[MARKETING GOALS], Marketo Engage will allow us to orchestrate and execute cross-channel campaigns to acquire, nurture, expand, and retain customers.
+Integrating this marketing automation technology into our MarTech stack will bring <i>[COMPANY NAME]</i> to a whole new level.
+With our focus on <i>[MARKETING GOALS]</i>, Marketo Engage will allow us to orchestrate and execute cross-channel campaigns to acquire, nurture, expand, and retain customers.

-Our priorities during this implementation will be [ONBOARDING PRIORITIES].
-While we anticipate a smooth process, we want to point out that [POTENTIAL ROADBLOCKS] may require some extra time and investment.
+Our priorities during this implementation will be <i>[ONBOARDING PRIORITIES]</i>.
+While we anticipate a smooth process, we want to point out that ,<i>[POTENTIAL ROADBLOCKS]</i> may require some extra time and investment.
 In order to complete this process as efficiently and effectively as possible, my team would appreciate [ASKS OF SHAREHOLDERS].
-Thank you for your continued support of this effort and your investment in [COMPANY NAME]'s success.
+Thank you for your continued support of this effort and your investment in <i>[COMPANY NAME]</i>'s success.

 Best,
-[YOUR NAME]</td>
+<i>[YOUR NAME]</i></td>

-<td>Dear [Sales Executive],
+<td>Dear <i>[Sales Executive]</i>,

 Good news!
 As of this week, we have begun our onboarding of the Marketo Engagement Platform.
-Integrating this marketing automation technology into our MarTech stack will bring [our company] to a whole new level.
-With our focus on [scaling our marketing efforts to bring sales reps more, higher quality leads], Marketo Engage will allow us to [automate many of our processes, create a custom lead/person scoring structure, and nurture leads to ensure they are ready to buy when they get to the sales team].
+Integrating this marketing automation technology into our MarTech stack will bring <i>[our company]</i> to a whole new level.
+With our focus on <i>[scaling our marketing efforts to bring sales reps more, higher quality leads]</i>, Marketo Engage will allow us to <i>[automate many of our processes, create a custom lead/person scoring structure, and nurture leads to ensure they are ready to buy when they get to the sales team]</i>.

 Our priorities during this implementation will be [integrating our CRM and building out our lead/customer nurture programs].
-While we anticipate a smooth process, [potential challenges e.g. shoring up our data hygiene and a lack of clear lead scoring strategy] may require some extra time and investment.
-To complete this process as efficiently and effectively as possible, my team would appreciate [your support in engaging sales operations to help us clean our data your sales leadership team to create a comprehensive lead/person scoring strategy].
-Thank you for your continued support of this effort and your investment in [our business]'s success.
+While we anticipate a smooth process, <i>[potential challenges e.g. shoring up our data hygiene and a lack of clear lead scoring strategy]</i> may require some extra time and investment.
+To complete this process as efficiently and effectively as possible, my team would appreciate <i>[your support in engaging sales operations to help us clean our data your sales leadership team to create a comprehensive lead/person scoring strategy]</i>.
+Thank you for your continued support of this effort and your investment in <i>[our business]</i>'s success.

 Best,
-[NAME/Marketing Operation]
+<i>[NAME/Marketing Operation]</i>
 </td>
 </tr>
 </table>

-#### Action 3 - Demonstrate Early Wins
+### Action 3 - Demonstrate Early Wins

 Showcase quick wins or pilot projects to demonstrate the impact of Marketo Engage.
 This could be a targeted email campaign that drives significant engagement or an automated workflow that streamlines lead nurturing.
 Share these successes with stakeholders to reinforce their support and enthusiasm.